corcor27/Introduction_to_R/_episodes/13-scheduler.md

 {: .output}

 Now cancel the job with it's job number.
 Absence of any job info indicates that the job has been successfully cancelled.
-Note that it might take a minute for the job to disappear from the queue.
+Note that it might take a minute for the job to disappear from the queue.(same for both systems)

 ```
 {% include /snippets/13/del_job.snip %}